p0t4t0sandwich/Switchboard/README.md

 - Global chat still needs some tweaking and a proper, per-user toggle
 - Sponge death/advancement messages don't translate the component properly
 - Still need to tweak the pass-through system and get that working properly
+- Bukkit 1.6.4 doesn't have an advancement event
-- Bukkit b1.7.3 doesn't have proper death/advancement events, so those won't work
+- Bukkit b1.7.3 doesn't support the following
+  - proper death/advancement events
+  - plugin messaging

 ### Compatibility Cheatsheet